vasilvv/tls-alps/draft-vvv-tls-alps.md

 # IANA Considerations

-IANA will update the "TLS ExtensionType Values" registry to include `application_settings` with the value of TBD; the list of messages in which this extension may appear is `CH, EE, CEE`.
+IANA will update the "TLS ExtensionType Values" registry to include `application_settings` with the value of 17613 (or 0x44cd); the list of messages in which this extension may appear is `CH, EE, CEE`.

+The ExtensionType value 17613 (or 0x44cd) is selected to replace the earlier experimental value 17513 (or 0x4469).

+In order to facilitate migration from the earlier experimental value, the server SHOULD support both code points 17613 (or 0x44cd) and 17513 (or 0x4469) during the transition period.
+Once the server receives a codepoint in the ClientHello message, the server MUST use the same codepoint to transmit server's settings.
+After completing the transition, the server SHOULD discontinue support for the old code point 17513 (0x4469).
+This ensures a smooth and interoperable migration to the newly assigned ExtensionType value, minimizing potential disruptions to the existing deployments.

 --- back